 \subsection{Benchmark: Static Persuasion}

-This section considers the static persuasion case in which the principal can only disclose information at the beginning of the project ($t=0$).
-By \cite{keller2005strategic}, the principal's most preferred stopping time, $t^*$ is
+We first consider the static persuasion case in which the principal can only disclose information at the beginning of the project ($t=0$).
+By \cite{keller2005strategic}, the principal's most preferred stopping time $t^*$ is

-Accordingly, the agent's most preferred stopping time is
+Accordingly, the agent's most preferred stopping time $\tau(\mu)$ is

 where $y(\mu)=\mu y_H+(1-\mu)y_L$ is the agent's expected payoff from a breakthrough, given belief $\mu$.
-Thus, the interest conflicts between the two parties when their preferred stopping times diverge.
-Thus, the principal prefers more experimentation on the risky arm than the agent ($t^*>\tau(\mu)$), if and only if
+Naturally, the two parties' interests conflict whenever their optimal stopping times diverge.
+Furthermore, the principal prefers a longer experimentation duration on the risky arm compared to the agent, i.e., $t^*>\tau(\mu)$, if and only if

-We focus on the case that the principal's preference for stopping is single-peaked and it is possible for the agent to be both more willing and reluctant to stop, and impose the following assumption throughout the paper.
+To capture environments where the principal has a single-peaked preference over the duration of experimentation on the risky arm, and the agent can be either prematurely willing or persistently reluctant to stop, we impose the following assumption throughout the paper.

 \begin{assumption} $\tau(0)<t^*<\tau(1)$. \end{assumption}